As a fitness coach, one of the most common questions I get from clients is whether combining fat burners and pre-workout supplements is okay.

 - Pavel Sadovnik, Biochemical Scientist

-The difference between fat burners and pre-workouts is that the former promotes fat burning while the latter enhances performance and recovery.
+The difference between fat burners and pre-workouts is stark.

 Different Roles